rushiiMachine/blog/urara/aliucord/+page.svelte.md

 4. Resign the APK using a key generated on device
 5. Install the APK

+## DMCA

+The best part about this method is that we personally never have to distribute Discord's APKs, which would be copyright infringement and have the chance of being forced to shut down.
+Discord doesn't seem to care a lot about this however as decompilations exist everywhere.
+Most famous is probably the [Discord Datamining] repo, which has existed for >3 years and contains thousands of versions of the desktop client, with Discord not seeming to care.

+Even if unlikely, better to be safe than sorry and have a cease & desist in your inbox.

+# Aliuhook

+There isn't much to say other than Ven made a nice Java wrapper around the LSPlant C++ API.
+We actually used [Pine] first before LSPlant existed and eventually switched over after plant became stable enough.

+It also handles disabling the [Hidden API Policy](#hidden-api-policy) on Android since it's easier natively.

 # Aliucord Injector

+This is what initializes Aliuhook (LSPlant) and loads the external Core.

 ## .dex priority